News: Video clips

 Voices on traditional justice from the Geneva Forum 2017

-Raquel Yrigoyen Fajardo and Karabo Ozah talk about traditional justice systems in video interviews recorded at the 2017 ICJ Geneva Forum.
+Raquel Yrigoyen Fajardo, Karabo Ozah and Charles Dinda talk about traditional justice systems in video interviews recorded at the 2017 ICJ Geneva Forum.

 Dr. Raquel Yrigoyen Fajardo, Lawyer and Professor at the Law Faculty of the Pontifical Catholic University of Peru, and founding member of the International Institute on Law and Society (IIDS), describes the survival and contemporary recognition of justice systems of indigenous peoples in the Americas, despite the history of colonial domination.